-I read the other day that the average person spends just under $140 on Valentines Day.
+Did you know that the average person spends around $140 on Valentines Day.
 This shocked me!
 I understand that it’s fun to splurge a few times a year and I am a big fan of celebrating love and budgeting for joy.…but, I really believe this can be done without spending a lot of money.

 Our Valentines Day may be frugal, but that doesn’t make it any less special.
-This is a message I would love for everyone to embrace.
-I spend very little money, but our day is just as lovely and fun as ever.
+Even though I spend very little money, our day is still just as lovely and fun as ever.
 My 6 year old has actually been counting down to the day for weeks (not joking).

 Technically our valentines day traditions begin a couple of weeks BEFORE February 14th.
 Years ago I bought these darling tin mailboxes at the Target dollar spot (I love Target!).
 I believe they were about $5 a piece, so not super frugal, but they have lasted us for years, and have been one of my favorite purchases ever (for reals).
 I found a similar mailbox on Amazon here.

 We use these mailboxes to “deliver” little love notes and handmade gifts to each other in the days leading up to Valentines Day.
 It warms my heart every single time I watch one of my kids put a kind note into their siblings mailbox.
 Real talk…..my kids fight a lot…..so these moments of kindness are just so so special to me.
-I’ll usually give them a little pencil, eraser, or some type of treat and a few love notes.
+I like to surprise my kids in their mailbox with small little gifts, such as a pencil, eraser, or some type of treat and a few love notes.
+They love this!

-Our Valentines breakfast is always heart shaped pancakes (click here for my fave pancake recipe).
-This isn’t anything fancy, and my hearts are never perfectly shaped….but guess what!
+Valentines day at our house always begins with heart shaped pancakes.
+These aren’t fancy by any means….but guess what!
 My kids never care.
 They love their heart pancakes, misshaped and all (kids are pretty awesome this way, aren’t they??).

 School lunchboxes are packed in the morning as usual, with the exception of a few extra goodies.
-I throw in a 25 cent box of conversation hearts and a little love note from me.
-Although, now that my oldest is 13 and in middle school I might just put her love note in her mailbox rather than the lunchbox….I have learned that teenagers aren’t the biggest fan of mom notes in their lunchboxes….go figure! 😉
+I like to throw in a 25 cent box of conversation hearts and a little love note from me.
+Now that my oldest is 13 I’ve started skipping the extra goodies in her lunchbox….I have learned that teenagers aren’t the biggest fan of mom notes in their lunchboxes….go figure! 😉

-Decorating is not my forte, but I try to set the dinner table a little fancier for this holiday.
-I use our nicest tablecloth (which is really a cheap one I bought from Walmart 8 years ago), I light a few candles, and cut out some red paper hearts to place around the table.
+Decorating is not my forte, but I try to make our valentines dinner table a little extra special.
+I use our nicest tablecloth (which is actually just a cheap one that I bought from Walmart 8 years ago), I always light a few candles, and cut out some red paper hearts to place around the table.
+So easy right!?!?

-I try to keep the dinner simple, yet fun.
+Valentines dinner is simple, yet fun.
 One year we had a heart shaped pizza, this year I will be making a chicken pot pie with the top crust decorated as hearts.
 The amount of money I spend on dinner is always in my regular weekly grocery budget, so no excess spending here!
 Woo!

 Frugal Valentines Gifts

 Every year on our dinner table I include a small gift for each of my kids, and something for my husband.
-This year I bought them each a small box of chocolates from the Dollar Tree, my daughters both received a small necklace from Jane, and I bought my son a stuffed animal from the Dollar Tree.
+This year I bought each of them a small box of chocolates from the Dollar Tree, my daughters both received a small necklace from Jane, and my son received a stuffed animal from the Dollar Tree.
 My husband is getting a larger sized box of chocolates and a love letter.

 These aren’t anything fancy and hardly cost me anymore, but the gesture means a lot to my kids and I have found them trying to follow my example.
-The past few years my kids have been making their own little valentine gifts, and they secretly place these on the table before dinner.
+The past few years my kids have been making their own little valentine gifts, and then secretly placing them on the table before dinner.

 If you are needing a more Valentines Day Gift ideas, I have a few guides listed below:

-This is what Valentines is all about!
-Not feeling sorry for yourself if you don’t have a special romance, not spending a fortune to prove your love to someone, it’s about spending time and thought to give service and love to someone you care about.
+This is what Valentines Day is all about!
+It’s about spending the time and thought to give service and love to someone you care about.

 I was going to buy some strawberries and chocolate for an after dinner dessert and activity, but it honestly didn’t fit in this weeks grocery budget, so I didn’t.
-I felt a little sad, because I knew the kids would’ve really enjoyed some chocolate dipped strawberries.
-But, I ultimately decided they will have just as special of a day without that one activity.
+Maybe next year!